samislam/mmhf/README.md

 The errors can be one of two types:

 1. a mongoose error, such as validation errors, casting errors, or duplicate fields errors, for this you need to read [the official docs of Mongoose](https://mongoosejs.com/docs/).
-2. an mmhf error, and the only error that mmhf have is the not found error, when it tries to search for a document, then it can't find that document, for this, mmhf automatically handles that and sends a response to the client, thus you don't need to handle that anywhere.
+2. an mmhf error and the only error that mmhf have is the not found error, when it tries to search for a document, then it can't find that document, for this, mmhf automatically handles that and sends a response to the client, thus you don't need to handle that anywhere.

 ---